-Once elected, a new President picks their Cabinet.
-The Cabinet is 15 department heads who advise the President and help run the country.
+Once elected, a United States President picks their Cabinet.
+The Cabinet is composed of fifteen department heads who advise the President and help run the country.
 George Washington’s Cabinet had just four departments: State, Treasury, War and Justice.

-The President nominates the Cabinet members and then they are approved by the Senate.
-In addition to the 15 department heads the President may elect to elevate other administration officials to the Cabinet.
-Examples include the White House Chief of Staff, The UN Ambassador, or National Security Advisors.
+The President nominates the Cabinet members, and they are then approved by the Senate.
+In addition to the 15 department heads, the President may elect to elevate other administration officials to the Cabinet.
+Examples include the White House Chief of Staff, The UN Ambassador and National Security Advisors.
 Cabinet members are constitutional officers and are in the line of succession to the Presidency.